Neuroinflammation: Causes

 The initiation of neuroinflammation in the body.

-Viruses, bacteria, and other infectious agents activate the body's defense systems and cause immune cells to protect the designed area from the damage.
+Viruses, bacteria, and other infectious agents activate the body's defense systems, prompting immune cells to protect the affected area from damage.
 Some of these foreign pathogens can trigger a strong inflammatory response that can compromise the integrity of the blood-brain barrier and thus change the flow of inflammation in nearby tissue.
-The location along with the type of infection can determine what type of inflammatory response is activated and whether specific cytokines or immune cells will act.
+The location, along with the type of infection, can determine which inflammatory response is activated and whether specific cytokines or immune cells will act.

 Neuroimmune response

 Glial cells

 Microglia are recognized as the innate immune cells of the central nervous system.
 Microglia actively survey their environment and change their cell morphology significantly in response to neural injury.
 Acute inflammation in the brain is typically characterized by rapid activation of microglia.
 During this period, there is no peripheral immune response.
-Over time, however, chronic inflammation causes the degradation of tissue and of the blood–brain barrier.
+Over time, however, chronic inflammation causes tissue degradation and damage to the blood–brain barrier.
 During this time, microglia generate reactive oxygen species and release signals to recruit peripheral immune cells for an inflammatory response.

-Astrocytes are glial cells that are the most abundant cells in the brain.
-They are involved in maintenance and support of neurons and compose a significant component of the blood–brain barrier.
+Astrocytes are glial cells that are the most abundant in the brain.
+They are involved in the maintenance and support of neurons and compose a significant component of the blood–brain barrier.
 After insult to the brain, such as traumatic brain injury, astrocytes may become activated in response to signals released by injured neurons or activated microglia.
 Once activated, astrocytes may release various growth factors and undergo morphological changes.
 For example, after injury, astrocytes form the glial scar composed of a proteoglycan matrix that hinders axonal regeneration.
 However, more recent studies revealed that glia scar is not detrimental, but is in fact beneficial for axonal regeneration.